kmlawson/rethinking-the-world-in-east-asia-mo3354/seminars.md

 * Chan, Gerald.
 “China and the Esperanto Movement.” *The Australian Journal of Chinese Affairs*, no. 15 (1986): 1–18.
 * Konishi, Sho.
 “Translingual World Order: Language without Culture in Post-Russo-Japanese War Japan.” *The Journal of Asian Studies* 72, no. 1 (February 2013): 91–114.
 * Boli, John, George M Thomas, and Young S. Kim, eds.
 “Constructing a Global Identity: The Role of Esperanto.”
 In *Constructing World Culture International Nongovernmental Organizations Since 1875*.
 Stanford, Calif.: Stanford University Press, 1999.

+**E) Li Yujie and Zhang Tianran**

+* David Ownby, Vincent Goossaert, and Ji Zhe eds. *Making Saints in Modern China* (2017).
+Introduction p1-20; Ch 7 Sainthood, Science, and Politics: The Life of Li Yujie, Founder of the Tiandijiao by David Ownby pp241-271; Ch 6 Yiguandao’s Patriarch Zhang Tianran by Sébastien Billioud pp210-240.

 ### General Further Reading